Can I Work On My Abs Every Day, Or Do They Need Rest Days?

 Progressive overload can be achieved by gradually increasing the resistance or difficulty of your abdominal exercises.
 This can be done by adding weight, increasing the number of repetitions or sets, or progressing to more challenging exercises.
 By implementing progressive overload, you continuously challenge your muscles and promote their growth and development.

-See also How Does The Thickness Of Abdominal Skin Affect The Visibility Of A Six-pack?
+See also How Do Hormones Affect The Development Of A Six-pack?

 Importance of Recovery in Muscle Growth